Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Coherent states

 The Glauber coherent states form a basis in the space of Fock states given by the closure relation

-where $d^{2}\alpha=d\Re(\alpha) \, d\Im(\alpha)$ and the integration is computed over the complex plane, which is the analogous space of the phase space of the field.
+where $d^{2}\alpha=d\Re(\alpha) \, d\Im(\alpha)$ and the integration is computed over the complex plane, which is the analog of the phase space of the field.
 In addition, the basis spanned by these coherent states is an overcomplete basis,

-They are normalized states, but they are non-orthogonal, such that, their overlap is a Gaussian function $\langle\alpha|\alpha'\rangle = e^{-|\alpha|^{2}/2-|\alpha'|^{2}/2+\alpha^{\ast}\alpha'}$, with probability
+They are normalized states, but they are non-orthogonal, such that their overlap is a Gaussian function $\langle\alpha|\alpha'\rangle = e^{-|\alpha|^{2}/2-|\alpha'|^{2}/2+\alpha^{\ast}\alpha'}$, with probability

-Another feature of the Glauber coherent states is that they minimize the Heisenberg's uncertainty principle and can be considered as the quantum states most classically accessible~\cite{Klimov2009Book}.
+Another feature of the Glauber coherent states is that they minimize the Heisenberg uncertainty principle and can be considered as the quantum states most classically accessible~\cite{Klimov2009Book}.
 Setting $\hbar=1$, the creation-annihilation operators $\hat{a}^{\dagger}$ and $\hat{a}$ can be expressed in terms of the position-momentum operators of a quantum harmonic oscillator with unitary mass as

 which satisfy the commutation relation $[\hat{q},\hat{p}]=i\hat{\mathbb{I}}$.
 In the last expressions we defined the scaled operators as $\sqrt{\omega}\hat{q} \to \hat{q}$ and $\hat{p}/\sqrt{\omega} \to \hat{p}$.
 Under the position-momentum variables, the generalized uncertainty principle, known as the Schr\"{o}dinger-Robertson uncertainty principle~\cite{Klimov2009Book}, takes the form